flatt-security/shisho/docs/content/learn-shisho/03-constraint.md

 ## Predicates

-Predicates equals to available `should` options.
-The current available ones are:
+Predicates equal to available `should` options.
+The currently available ones are:

 1. match
 2. no-match